Types of membership

 Other membership conditions

-Retired Members are asked to pay the same fee as Associate Members; please note that retirement must be declared to the Board of Management (membership at designsociety dot org) – regulations vary internationally so if you don’t tell us we wont know!
+Emeritus Members are asked to pay the same fee as Associate Members.
+Member has full access and full voting rights.
+Please note that retirement must be declared to the Board of Management (email@example.com) – regulations vary internationally so if you don’t tell us we won't know!

-DS Departmental members have full access to the DS website, discount on DS events and voting rights at meetings.
+This is for groups of 5 or more named members that wish to apply for DS membership.
+It provides a discount on the individual membership fee for full members.
+Group members have full access to the DS website, discount on DS events and voting rights at meetings.